Astreal: History

 Juice magazine named Astreal the best band of 2007.

-On March 12, 2009, Astreal played on Channel 5's 'Live n Loaded.'
+On March 12, 2009, with the debut of new drummer Joseph Chian, Astreal played on Channel 5's 'Live n Loaded.'

 As 2017 approached, Astreal released their third studio album 10 years after Fragments of the Same Dead Star.
-The new album titled Light, coincided with their appearance at the Laneway Festival Singapore where singer Ginette DJed at back in 2011.
+The new album titled Light, coincided with their appearance at the Laneway Festival Singapore where singer Ginette DJed at back in 2011 and a performance at Baybeats once again.

+Astreal returned to Baybeats once again in pandemic-era 2020 with a show that was live-streamed to audiences online.